-We have several bat species locally and are conserved about their long term survival.
+We have several bat species locally and are concerned about their long term survival.

-At other times of the year we survey caves and underground tunnels to establish where bats are hibernating and swarming.
+At other times of the year they survey caves and underground tunnels to establish where bats are hibernating and swarming.

-If you would like to get involved or have seen bats coming out of your roof, please contact us.
+If you would like to get involved or have seen bats coming out of your roof, please email the Bat Section.

 Our recorders picked up evidence of Greater Horseshoe Bats which haven’t been seen since the 1960’s!